I’ve never been a big reader of books but one book I’ve fully read and still refer to is ‘Stop Thinking Start Living’ by Richard Carlson.

 The author describes how our own destructive thinking adversely affects our mental health.
 Stop the negative thoughts and we can then exist in our natural state of ‘healthy functioning’.
 So there you have it, think positively and your mental health issues are cured.
 Yes, I can guess what you’re thinking.

 The trouble with negative thinking is that it can soon become a habit.
 Like any habit, the more you do it, the harder it is to break.
 Before you know it, it’s got a grip on you and you don’t feel you can control your own thoughts.
 It can feel as though you’re stuck under a shadow you can’t escape from.
 However, you can.

-Once tactic I employ to try and break this negative spiral is to use distraction techniques.
+One tactic I employ to try and break this negative spiral is to use distraction techniques.
 Often bad thoughts fill the void when we’re not doing very much.
-So by finding tasks that make you focus away from negative thinking can be helpful.
+So finding tasks that make you focus away from negative thinking can be helpful.

-Garden Secrets Hidden Objects Game is one of a several games that test your powers of observation, in various locations.
-The concept is very straightfoward, you just have to find the listed objects that are hidden in the scene.
-In this case it’s different gardens.
+Garden Secrets Hidden Objects Game is one of several games that test your powers of observation, in various locations.
+The concept is very straightforward, you just have to find the listed objects that are hidden in the scene.
+In this case, it’s different gardens.
 So you’re looking for insects, birds, flowers etc. The game has ten levels to successfully negotiate before completing.
 A simple game… yes.
 An easy game… NO!
 You really will have to concentrate, some of the objects are very well camouflaged.
 Such as trying to find a green insect in a green bush.
-Other hidden object games include, being set on pirates ship, in a castle and at a circus.
+Other hidden object games include being set on a pirate ship, in a castle and at a circus.
 This site has loads of other different games to try too.